cahillsf/personal_site/vuenotes.md

   * ~~hide dropdown menu after user has returned to full page view so that when the browser size is reduced below the breakpoint, it will not be visible~~

+  * add CAPTCHA to form submission

 ### production build
   * updating all sensitive info for config -- MongodDB users/pws/access, flask userrole and pword -- as envvars
-  * writing kube yaml deployment
+  * ~writing kube yaml deployment~
   * ~working AWS K8s config~
+  * unified service tagging
   * go live